 By using this strategy, you can chop up your candidate database into strategic chunks and target them with content that speaks directly to their needs and wants.

 This will help your recruitment emails stand out in busy inboxes and prove that the people on your mailing list are far more than just database entries.

 Here’s four brilliant ways to segment your candidate list:

 1. Pay attention to what they’ve done previously

-If you can track candidate movements easily in terms of the jobs they’ve previously applied for and those they’ve ignored, you can benefit from this knowledge during segmentation.
+If you track candidate movements in terms of jobs they’ve applied for, you can benefit from this knowledge during segmentation.